Virtual Meeting Notice: Until further notice, the CAC will be meeting via Zoom video conference.

 About the Conservation Advisory Committee

-The City of Beacon Conservation Advisory Committee is charged with advising the Planning Board and the City Council on matters affecting the preservation, development and use of the natural and man-made features in the City.
+The City of Beacon Conservation Advisory Committee (CAC) is charged with advising the Planning Board and the City Council on matters affecting the preservation, development and use of the natural and man-made features in the City.
+In June, 2019 the CAC was appointed Beacon’s Climate Smart Task Force by the City Council.
+This task force is headed by the City of Beacon’s Climate Smart Coordinator, Eleanor Peck.

 The Committee advises on major environmental threats and maintains an inventory of natural resources and an index of all open spaces.